OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-tentacle-container.md

 position: 2
 ---

-## Octopus Tentacle

-Running a Tentacle inside a container may be preferable in some environments where installing one directly on the host is not an option.
+Running an Octopus Tentacle inside a container may be preferable in some environments where installing one directly on the host is not an option.
 The currently available Octopus Tentacle Docker container can be run in either [polling](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) or [listening](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommend) mode.

 :::info
- Keep in mind that because the Tentacle will be running _inside a container_, script execution wont be happening on the host itself and so Octopus Tentacles inside a container may not be appropriate for many deployment tasks.
+Tentacles set up this way will run *inside a container* and script execution will not happen on the host itself.
+For this reason, Octopus Tentacles inside a container may not be appropriate for many deployment tasks.
 :::

 When an Octopus Tentacle container starts up, it will attempt to invoke the [`register-with`](/docs/api-and-integration/tentacle.exe-command-line/register-with.md) command to connect and add itself as a machine to that server with the provided roles and environments.
-Note that due to some limitations in Windows Containers that have only [recently](https://github.com/moby/moby/issues/25982) been fixed and made available in the 1709 Windows release, this registration will occur on every startup and you may end up with multiple instances if you stop/start a container.
+Due to some limitations in Windows Containers that have only [recently](https://github.com/moby/moby/issues/25982) been fixed and made available in the 1709 Windows release, this registration will occur on every startup and you may end up with multiple instances if you stop/start a container.
 Our goal is to update this image to de-register the Tentacle when the container `SIGKILL` signal is passed in.
-If using the Tentacle container in the meantime you may want to use [machine policies](/docs/infrastructure/machine-policies.md) to remove the duplicated targets.
+In the meantime you may want to use [machine policies](/docs/infrastructure/machine-policies.md) to remove the duplicated targets.

 ```PowerShell
 docker run --interactive --detach `